-Energex's preferred internal network option is Option A, to replace existing end of life transformers, 33kV and 11kV switchgear at Capalaba zone substation.
+Energex's preferred option is Option A, to replace existing end of life transformers, 33kV and 11kV switchgear at Capalaba zone substation.

-Upon completion of these works, the asset safety and reliability risks at Capalaba zone substation will be addressed.
+Upon completion of these works, the asset safety and reliability risks at Capalaba zone substation will be addressed as the deteriorated and poorly performing assets will be removed from service.
 The preferred option will provide the greatest reliability benefit for customers, whilst also reducing expenditure on obsolete and non-compliant assets while ensuring more efficient use of design and construction resources.

 The estimated capital cost of this option is \$13.6 million.
-Annual operating and maintenance costs are anticipated to be 0.5% of the capital cost.
+Annual operating and maintenance costs are anticipated to be \$40k.
 The estimated project delivery timeframe has design commencing in February 2025 and construction completed by February 2029.

-7.6 Satisfaction of RIT-D
+8.2.
+Satisfaction of RIT-D